 Under such circumstances, at the Ministerial Meeting Concerning Measures Against Crime in December 2013, the "Strategy to Make Japan 'the Safest Country in the World'" was approved.
-And while efforts for comprehensive Penal Code offenses control were made by the government as a whole based on the strategy, the number of reported crimes decreased from 2013 (1,314,140) to 2019(748,559), proving that an improvement has been seen in the public security of Japan.
-However, roughly 50 percent of the cleared persons for Penal Code offences was repeat offenders in 2019, and the rate of re-imprisoned inmates among new inmates reached about 60 percent.
+And while efforts for comprehensive Penal Code offenses control were made by the government as a whole based on the strategy, the number of reported crimes was halved from 2013 (1,314,140) to 2020(614,231), proving that an improvement has been seen in the public security of Japan.
+However, roughly 50 percent of the cleared persons for Penal Code offences was repeat offenders in 2020, and the rate of re-imprisoned inmates among new inmates reached about 60 percent.
 Taking the above facts into consideration, the question of how we should prevent the repetition of crimes and delinquencies (=preventing recidivism) is a major challenge.
 The Ministry of Justice carries out various measures to ensure the safety and security of citizens, including countermeasures for repeat offenses.

-(Note 1) Annual Report of Statistics on Correction (Note 2) "Repeat offenders" refer to people who are arrested for the second criminal offence, excluding any violations of the Road Traffic Law.
+(Note 2) "Repeat offenders" refer to people who are arrested for the second criminal offence, excluding any violations of the Road Traffic Law.
 Comprehensive Measures to Prevent Recidivism At the Ministerial Meeting Concerning Measures Against Crime in July 2012, the Comprehensive Measures for the Prevention of Recidivism stipulating the mid- to long-term government efforts toward preventing recidivism were established.
 In this strategy, a numerical target to "decrease the proportion of persons who are re-imprisoned within two years of their release from prison by at least 20% by 2021" was set as the first ever government efforts toward preventing recidivism.
+As of 2021, the government has achieved this target and the latest value is 15.7%.
 Details are presented in the following.
 Enhancing Guidance According to Each Offender's Characteristics As various factors underlie crime and delinquency, prevention of re-offending needs treatment focused on each offender's characteristics.
 Therefore, prisons, juvenile training schools, and probation offices seek to enhance effective and seamless guidance based on empirical studies, according to the individual characteristics.
-Guidance Provided at Prisons and Probation Offices For inmates who have difficulty in rehabilitation or smooth return to society for specified reasons such as drug dependency, the following programs are conducted at prisons: - Guidance for Overcoming Drug Addiction - Guidance for Withdrawal from Organized Crime Groups - Re-offending Prevention Guidance for Sexual Offenders - Education from the Victims' Viewpoint - Traffic Safety Guidance - Job Assistance Guidance
+Guidance Provided at Prisons and Probation Offices For inmates who have difficulty in rehabilitation or smooth return to society for specified reasons such as drug dependency, the following programs are conducted at prisons: - Guidance for Overcoming Drug Addiction - Guidance for Withdrawal from Organized Crime Groups - Re-offending Prevention Guidance for Sexual Offenders - Education from Victims points of view - Traffic Safety Guidance - Job Assistance Guidance

 Group session at a Prison

 Treatment in juvenile training schools takes into consideration the problem of each individual inmate.
 For inmates with specific needs, the following programs are conducted:

-- Education from the Perspectives of Victims
+- Education with the Victim's Point of View

-- Guidance for Prevention of Drug Dependence
+- Education for Drug and Delinquency Preven-

-- Guidance for Prevention of Sex Offence
+- Education for Prevention of Sex Offence

-- Guidance for Prevention of Violence
+- Education for Prevention of Violence

-- Guidance for Improvement of Family Relation-
+- Education for Improvement of Family Relation-

-- Guidance for Improvement of Peer Association
+- Education for Improvement of Peer Association

 In addition to specialized treatment programs such as sex offender treatment program, drug relapse prevention program, violence prevention program or alcohol-impaired driving prevention program, probation offices implement social contribution activities as well.

 Examples of social contribution activities